 © Tourisme de Chamonix Mont-Blanc

-Summer is over and in Chamonix the tourist numbers dwindle and the locals get their town back for a few weeks before the winter season hits.
+Summer is over and the locals get their town back for a few weeks.

 The majority of the lifts close, but don't let that get you down, there's still plenty to do in the valley in October.
 From golf tournaments to first division hockey and traditional fêtes, you'll find a reasonably full calendar.